SwedbankPay/developer.swedbankpay.com/checkout-v3/authenticated/redirect.md

 menu_order: 300
 ---

-The **Authenticated Redirect** integration consists of three main steps.
+The **Business Redirect** integration consists of three main steps.
 **Creating** the payment order and checkin, **displaying** the payment menu and checkin module, and finally **capturing** the funds.
 In addition, there are other post purchase options you need.
 We get to them later on.